Katie Wagner: Career

 Wagner's first media job was for the Don Mischer special M & W on ABC, for which she interviewed Dan Aykroyd and his wife, Donna Dixon.
 This resulted in a two-and-a-half-year run at the Movietime Cable Network (Now E!
 Network).
 She went on to work at HBO, Cinemax, V, and MTV.
 At MTV, she guest-hosted from both coasts.
 She also co-hosted Awake on the Wildside, filled in for Chris Connelly on The Big Picture, and introduced videos at night.

 For two years, she co-hosted an international entertainment show called Hollywood Report with Richard Jobson on ITV in Great Britain.
 The show was seen in 11 countries.
 Wagner then co-hosted 22 episodes of Live From the House of Blues on TBS.

 She joined Robin Leach for the final two seasons of Lifestyles of the Rich and Famous as co host and contributing reporter.
 She was asked to narrate and co-produce Intimate Portrait: Natalie Wood, about her late stepmother.
 With the permission and cooperation of her family, Wagner shared private details of Wood's life for the first time.

 In 1999, she began working for the TV Guide Channel.
 Her hosting duties included Music News, TV Talk, Family Do's and Don'ts, and What's On.
-In early June 2004, after 5½ years, she left the TV Guide Channel.
+In early June 2004, after four years, she left the TV Guide Channel.
 Later that year, she played a news reporter in the Charmed episode, "Styx Feet Under" and was a guest star on the talk show Good Day Live.

 In 2005, Wagner was host of the WB show, The Starlet.
-She currently hosts an online radio show with psychic medium "Voxx" at The JOINT Studios called Inner View with Katie & Voxx.
+She hosted an online radio show with psychic medium "Voxx" at The JOINT Studios called Inner View with Katie & Voxx until 2016.

 Personal life

 Wagner dated Julian Lennon, Dweezil Zappa, Richard Grieco, and Steve Jones, and had a broken engagement with William Berretta.

 On September 21, 2006, she gave birth to her only child, Riley John Wagner-Lewis.
-She married her boyfriend, Leif Lewis, in July 2007.
+She married her boyfriend, Leif Lewis, on July 7, 2007.